Faculty Research

 National Recognition and Support

-Projects within the department are funded by national institutions, including the United States Department of Defense, the National Science Foundation, the National Institutes of Health, the Clarian Values Fund, and the Indiana Lions Cancer Control Fund, Inc. as well as industrial collaborations and internal resources.
-The department also participates in several cooperative groups.
+Projects within the department are funded by national institutions, including the United States Department of Defense, the National Science Foundation, the National Institutes of Health, the Clarian Values Fund and the Indiana Lions Cancer Control Fund, Inc. as well as industrial collaborations and internal resources.
+The department also participates in several cooperative research groups.

 Research News

-Radiation Oncology Faculty Labs
+Radiation Medicine Faculty Labs

 Lautenschlaeger Lab